agb32/cosmadoc/docs/source/azimuth/index.md

 flux reconcile helmrelease jupyterhub -n jupyterhub --force
 ```

 The new profile becomes available to users when they launch JupyterHub from Moodle.

+# Limitations

+The system of Azimuth cloud still under the development phase - meaning that some issues/bugs in JupyterHub may be present.
+Please do let us know if you come across anything odd deploying your course on Azimuth cloud.